rhfdn/SummaRuNNer/README.md

 python3 ./compute_own_labels_from_raw_data.py
 ```

+## Embeddings
+For training you must use glove 100 embeddings, they must have the following path: `data/glove.6B/glove.6B.100d.txt`

 ## Training
 Run `train_RNN_RNN.ipynb` to train the paper model.
 Run `train_SIMPLE_CNN_RNN.ipynb` to train the model whose first RNN is replaced by a single-layer CNN.